rui5097/purdue_timesync/README.md

 ## Installation Instructions

-1. Follow the instructions at [https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions](https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions) to install `graph-tool` and run it in your local Linux environment.
+1. Follow the instructions at [https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions](https://git.skewed.de/count0/graph-tool/-/wikis/installation-instructions) to install `graph-tool` and run show.ipynb it in your local Linux environment.

 2. For Google Colab: